 I had competed earlier in the year at the regionals.
 We did well, but did not advance to the state finals.
 It was at these regionals however, where I met and befriended Jim Varney (see “Pre-Ernest Musings” in the archives of this blog).
 Thus, I was simply a spectator, enjoying the efforts of other schools.

 Charles was one of the judges.

 I knew of Mr. Dickens.
 I had seen one of the plays he directed and heard exotic tales.
 Don’t get too excited.
 “Exotic” to this Southern Baptist-raised high-schooler probably consisted of hearing that Mr. Dickens;

 – Smoked…(sotto voce)…a lot!

-The play crawled along through pomposity and vague righteousness until it reached a tense moment.
+The play slogged along through through the swamps of pomposity and vague righteousness until it reached a tense moment.
 The tense moment was tipped off by a tiny rumble of thunder offstage right.
-The ark backdrop rippled and from out of the top of the ark, holding on for dear life, popped a head in the midst of a medical cotton nimbus and beard.
+The ark backdrop rippled alarmingly and from out of the top of the ark, holding on for dear life, popped a head that had not yet needed to face a razor ensconced in the midst of a medical cotton nimbus and beard.